Please follow the steps below, after reading this page.

 What does it mean to get a “W” in a class?

-It means you have withdrawn from the class after the semester has begun.
-You do not receive a refund for the course, and it remains on your transcript.
-Your grade is recorded as a W.
+It means you have withdrawn from the class after the start of classes and you are financially responsible for the course and your gradte is recorded as a W.

 Are there consequences to getting a “W”?

-A W is GPA-neutral, but there may be other consequences for students who drop multiple classes.
+A W is GPA-neutral but there may be other consequences for students who drop multiple classes.
 It can affect your Financial Aid, your housing, or your athletic eligibility, especially if you drop below full-time.
-Be sure to talk to your advisor or a counselor in the Academic Success Center with any specific questions.

 Is there a limit to the number of courses I can take a "W" in?